Matthew advises clients in relation to a broad range of family law issues arising on the breakdown of marriage or cohabitation/relationships.

 He has a particular interest in dealing with private children matters, including leave to remove cases (where one parent wishes to relocate together with any children of the family) and disputes surrounding children’s living and contact arrangements (determining with whom they live and the time they spend with their other parent).

-Matthew is ranked in The Legal 500 UK as a “Next Generation Partner” and listed in The Spear’s Family Lawyers Index as “Recommended” with a focus on matrimonial and Schedule 1 cases.
+Matthew is ranked in The Legal 500 UK as a “Leading Partner”.
+He is described as “the understated star of the team” combining “great intelligence with enormous insight and exceptional client-care skills.”
+Matthew is listed in The Spear’s 500 2026 and The Spear’s Family Lawyers Index as “Recommended” with a focus on matrimonial and Schedule 1 cases.

-In addition Matthew is a qualified Family Mediator and sits on the London Committee of Resolution (formerly known as the Solicitors’ Family Law Association, a national organisation for Family Lawyers).
+In addition, Matthew is a qualified Family Mediator and has sat on the London Committee of Resolution.

 Qualified 2005, joined Payne Hicks Beach 2005, promoted to senior associate 2011, partner 2014.

-The Legal 500 UK 2026 ranks Matthew as a ‘Next Generation Partner’ for ‘Family: Children’ and as a ‘Recommended Key Lawyer’ for both Family: Children.
+The Legal 500 UK 2026 ranks Matthew as a ‘Leading Partner’ for ‘Family: Children’ and as a ‘Recommended Key Lawyer’ for both Family: Children.
 Testimonials include: “Matthew Booth is committed, has excellent instincts and is very supportive.”

-Matthew is ranked in The Spear’s Family Lawyers Index 2025 as “Recommended” with a focus on matrimonial and Schedule 1 cases.
+Matthew is ranked in The Spear’s 500 2026 and The Spear’s Family Lawyers Index 2025 as “Recommended” with a focus on matrimonial and Schedule 1 cases.
 Spear’s writes:

 “He primarily works on matrimonial and Schedule 1 cases while also advising on pre- and postnuptial agreements, family trust structures and inherited assets.
 It’s a varied workload, and with clients originating from America, Sweden and South Africa, Booth’s cases frequently have an international dimension – much to his pleasure.
 ‘I enjoy the way in which family law reflects social and cultural progress,’ he says.
 While some of his cases are litigated, many are settled out of court.
 He tells Spear’s that litigation can be often messy, often to the detriment of clients.
 ‘Toxic litigation can be incredibly draining, particularly when you’re representing someone who’s in a disempowered position,’ he says.
 ‘It’s not just about the money; it’s about giving [clients] a voice and protecting them from aggressive tactics.’”